vaibhavmishra1/atomicmath/README.md

 - a cyclic-order or parity mistake;
 - a condition that must become tight.

-The mutation pipeline tries to extract those hinges from the seed question and solution, then generate a new problem that keeps the important hinge while changing the surface structure.
+The mutation pipeline extracts these hinges from the seed question and solution, then generates a new problem that preserves the important mathematical logic while changing the problem structure.

-The target is:
+The synthesis criteria are:

 ```text
 same mathematical bottleneck